raspberrypilearning/cat-meme-generator/worksheet.md

     ```
     In this `<div>` there is also another tag which displays an image, `src=""` is which image to display.
 In this case we have left the image to display as blank because we don't yet have the picture from the user.

 3. The text will display in the default font, which isn't very meme-like.
-If you are using a file on your computer, find the `<head>` tag in your code and after it, add a stylesheet section.
+If you are using a file on your computer, find the `<head>` section in your code and add this code between `<head>` and `</head>`.
 Skip this step if you are using Codepen.

   ```html
   <style type="text/css">